 You've done the Picasso, the Miró and the MACBA.
 After these and other giants of contemporary art, what's left in Barcelona's museum bag?
 Off the beaten track, down cobbled side streets and even smack bang in the middle of touristy areas, you'll find plenty of weird and wonderful little-known gems - all well worth an hour of your time.

-Visiting what must be the most obscure museum in Barcelona hasn't got any easier.
-You'll need to ask at the reception desk of the Ajuntament's funeral service and, eventually, a security guard will take you down to a perfectly silent and splendidly shuddersome basement housing the world’s largest collection of funeral carriages and hearses, dating from the 18th century through to the 1950s.
-There are ornate Baroque carriages and more functional berlins and landaus, and a wonderful '50s silver Buick.
+Visiting what must be Barcelona’s most obscure museum isn’t easy.
+You have to get yourself up the port side of Montjuïc, and it’s only open Wednesday to Sunday mornings.
+But if you have a macabre side, it’s worth the effort to see the world’s largest collection of funeral carriages and hearses, dating from the 18th century to the ’50s.
+There are ornate Baroque carriages, more functional berlins and landaus, and a wonderful silver Buick.
 The white carriages were designed for children and virgins; there's a windowless black-velour mourning carriage for the forlorn mistress, ensuring both her presence and anonymity.
-The vehicles are manned by ghoulish dummies dressed in period gear whose eyes follow you around the room, making you glad of that security guard.
-The museum is supposed to be moving to the cemetery on Montjuïc some day, although progress is, naturally, funereal.
+And all manned by ghoulish dummies in period gear whose eyes follow you around the room.Read more

 There is no rational explanation for motorbike frenzy.
 Or is there?
 See for yourself in the former Sen Felipe Neri convent, where, among the arches and calcified walls is a display of motorbikes that have become practically venerated relics.
 The Motorbike Museum has as part of its exhibition part of the collection that belonged to restaurateur Mario Soler; and there is no lack of classics such as Montesa, Bultaco, OSSA and Derbi, along with centenarians like the Villalbí.Read more